ABOUT

 Photo by Jasmin Valcarcel.

-A graduate of Princeton University’s Ph.D. program in History of Science, she is the recipient of awards and fellowships from the Max Planck Institute for History of Science, the Ludwig Maximilian Universität, the Camargo Foundation, Baldwin for the Arts, the Robert Silvers Foundation, and the Andy Warhol Foundation.
-As a historian of science, her research examines contagion, epidemics, and toxicity by asking: what makes people sick?
+A graduate of Princeton University’s Ph.D. program in History of Science, her research examines contagion, epidemics, and toxicity by asking: what makes people sick?
 As a culture writer, she is committed to profiles and reflections in literature and the arts.
 As a journalist, she investigates disorders, medical experiments, reproductive health, and toxicity.
 Edna’s writing about illness and health draws on her education, which includes a bachelor of arts in biology from Reed College, a master's in public health from Columbia University, and a doctorate of philosophy in the history of science from Princeton University.

 Collective power is vital to her; as such, she is a member of the National Book Critics Circle, the Author’s Guild, and the National Writer’s Union.
 If you want to read her reflections about history, science, and culture, consider signing up to Edna’s Substack newsletter, Mobile Fragments.
-For those who are dying to know, Edna was born and raised in Miami by cheeky working-class folk.
-Like her parents, Edna is always on the move, and she is currently based in Berlin, Germany.
+For those who are dying to know, Edna was born and raised in Miami by a collective of cheeky working-class people.
+Like her parents, Edna is a mobile spore, and she is currently based in Berlin, Germany.
 She is represented by Ian Bonaparte at Janklow & Nesbit.
 For literary queries, please contact him directly.